For seniors, crafting may be intricate. They tend to have age-related issues like arthritis and limited dexterity.

 3 Things to Consider When Crafting with Limited Dexterity

 Limited dexterity means limited movement.
-This is especially true when we talk about fine motor skills, which also deteriorate as people age [1].
+This is especially true when discussing fine motor skills, which also deteriorate as people age [1].

 Safety has to be of primary concern due to these limitations.